Frequently Asked Questions

 Your paper records are stored in a secure warehouse.
 We adhere to the strictest security policies in the industry.
 All your boxes are barcoded and you are provided an online, password protected inventory, allowing you to track each and every record throughout its life cycle.

 Where Are My Films, Video, Audio and Digital Data Stored?

 Utilizing industry-leading digital document archiving software, GRM EVault recognizes and captures changes to files (at the block level), encrypts the data for enhanced security and compresses it to minimize transmission time.
 The encrypted data is then sent over the Internet or private telecommunication lines to highly secure offsite Mass Storage Vaults.

 A retention program is a well-documented program that tracks records from their inception to their destruction.
 An inventory of the records disposed of is maintained, including certification that they have been destroyed.
-Records should never simply be discarded as refuse.
+Records should never simply be discarded.
 Most organizations use processes including pulverization, paper shredding or incineration.
 GRM also offers certified recycling.

 With GRM, ordering services has never been easier.
 You can order instantly and online with our password protected exclusive eAccess technology.
-I can order via fax.
-You can order via email or over the phone.
+You can order via fax, email and over the phone.